tactik8/checklists/new_python_project.md

 ## Setup
 ### in repl.it
 - Create new project in repl.it
+- Copy files from /new_python_project in main directory of repl.it
+- Update areas with < > in setup.py
+- Update readme.md
-- Create .gitignore file in main directory on repl.it iwth following content:
+- Create .gitignore file in main directory on repl.it with following content:
   - poetry.lock
   - pyproject.toml
   - .pytest_cache